LTibbs/BCB546X_Unix_Assignment/README.md

 `for i in {1..10}; do ( head -1 maize_joined.txt; awk '$2 ~/^'$i'$/ { print $0 }' maize_joined.txt | sort -k3,3n) > chr"$i"_increasing_maize.txt; done`

 	- The code above uses a `for` loop to loop through all the chromosomes.
-	-  Within the loop, use a subshell to first extract the header data from the full data set.
+	-  Within the loop, use a subshell to:
+		- First extract the header data from the full data set.
 		-  Then, use `awk` to extract all SNPs from the given chromosome (in column `2`; use `'$i'` to pass awk the variable represented by `i` and use `^` and `$` to make sure that `i` matches the whole field and not just part of it) and `sort` this data by increasing SNP position (in column `3`), which is numeric (use `-n`).
 		-  SNPs with multiple positions are sorted to the top of the file.
 		-  SNPs with unknown positions are not included because their chromosome is not known.
 	-  Nothing has to be done to change the missing data because it is already encoded as `?`.
 	-  Finally, write the output to a file.
 	- Now, check that this process was successful by checking the number of SNPs in each chromosome in the original file using `cut -f2 maize_joined.txt | sort -k1,1n | uniq -c` and make sure these match the size of the output files (plus one line for the header) using `for i in {1..10}; do wc -l chr"$i"_increasing_maize.txt; done` .